 During the legislative session, the Government Affairs staff regularly reports to the NHMA Board on legislative developments.
 During any legislative session, new issues may arise which were not contemplated by the current Policy Positions.
 The Board has the authority to establish legislative policy positions between Legislative Policy Conferences, in order to provide timely, continuing guidance to the Government Affairs staff.

-The Legislative Bulletin is published each Friday during the legislative session, highlighting NHMA policy bills and other bills of municipal interest as they move through the legislative process.
+The Legislative Bulletin is published each Friday during the legislative session (early January through the end of either May or June, depending on the year), highlighting NHMA policy bills and other bills of municipal interest as they move through the legislative process.
 Each Legislative Bulletin contains a brief analysis of key legislative developments during the past week, a legislative calendar listing municipal bills to be heard in the next week or two, a call to action on scheduled hearings when municipal viewpoints need to be heard, and updates on federal issues of interest to municipalities.
 NHMA publishes the Final Legislative Bulletin at the close of the legislative session, providing a synopsis of bills of municipal interest.
+Click here for a review of the 2018 Final Legislative Bulletin.

 New Hampshire law (RSA 31:8-a) permits cities and towns to belong to NHMA provided that the Association does not take positions on “matters which do not directly affect New Hampshire towns and cities, nor engage in partisan political activity by endorsing, or otherwise supporting, any political party or candidate.”
 NHMA strictly adheres to those limitations.
 It never supports, financially or otherwise, any candidate or party, nor does it take positions on legislation not directly affecting municipalities.